zaqifathis/BIMserver-doc/Checkin.md

 # CheckinId / TopicId

-CheckinId and TopicId are the same thing, should be renamed everywhere to TopicId.
+CheckinId and TopicId are the same thing, recently this has been renamed everywhere to TopicId.

 Get progress
 ```